christophermadsen/emacs-lazy-ruff/README.md

 I hope this package will help your workflow.

-### A Notice to Potential Users
-I barely know any (emacs-)lisp, so if you enjoy the package, then any constructive criticism or contribution to further development would be very much appreciated :-)

 ## Prerequisites
 The `ruff` command-line tool must be installed and be available in your system's PATH, for more information see: